netsevdam/Summernote-xss-protected/README.md

 Important : This fix is safe to use but in case you need to do filters, using this file is on your own risk.

-I will let know creators of te summernote, that guys will do good job and go way further. "http://" removed and added "//" to allowed protocol so it can support http or https in case user didin't select use protocols etc..
+I will let know the creators of the summernote, that guys will do good job and go way further. "http://" removed and added "//" to allowed protocol so it can support http or https in case user didin't select use protocols etc..

 Demo can be seen on here https://askbrn.com/summernote_demo/